Illuminoid63/PrimePairsGenerator/README.md

 # PrimePairsGenerator
-This program generates prime pairs between two values
+This is a ruby program that generates prime pairs between two values